-- It is the only school in its district. - The school is performing above its achievement goals and the majority of the staff in that school vote not to have an SBDM council. - The school is a priority school and its SBDM council was removed.
+- It is the only school in its district. - The school is performing above its achievement goals, and the majority of its staff vote not to have an SBDM council. - The school is a priority school, and its SBDM council was removed.

-In the SY 2017, 13 school districts were exempt from having an SBDM council and 17 schools within districts had their SBDM councils removed because the school was labelled a priority school.
+In SY 2017, 13 school districts were exempt from having an SBDM council and 17 schools had their SBDM councils removed after being labeled priority schools.